As an Amazon Associate we earn from qualifying purchases.

 The biggest challenge with roasted artichoke is the prep work.
 Removing the spines can be pretty tedious to do, especially if you do not have kitchen shears or a good pair of scissors.
 Additionally, many artichoke novices may not realize the core (choke) must also be removed.
 Artichokes are VERY fibrous plants and the core and old leaves are basically inedible.

-Our Solution to Artichoke Prep Work
+My Solution to Artichoke Prep Work

 Be methodical and follow these instructions to prep your artichoke: